 - Tesla Model S (BEV)

-- EVs produce no tailpipe emissions and have lower lifecycle emissions than gasoline powered vehicles.
+EVs have lower carbon emissions than gasoline powered vehicles over their service life.

-- EVs are quiet due to lack of engine noise.
+EVs are quiet, due to their lack of engine noise.

 - How many miles do I drive each day?

 - Do I have regular access to charging at home or at work?

 - How much would the electricity costs be?